Initial Teacher Training

 *This requirement is inline with the Department for Education's health and physical capacity to teach checks.

 The Disclosure and Barring Service (DBS) provides employers and other authorised organisations with details of an individual’s convictions, cautions, police reprimands and warnings held on the Police National Computer.
 You will not be permitted to begin your training without being in possession of an enhanced DBS with barred list check.
-We will arrange for you to apply for this check when you have been offered a place on one of our courses*.
+We will arrange for Tuition-fee students to apply for this check when you have been offered a place on one of our courses*.

 *This requirement is inline with the Department for Education's Keeping Children Safe in Education guidance.